nicholasf/fakepoint/README.md

 "What's the benefit of fakepoint over http://golang.org/pkg/net/http/httptest?"

-The [httptest](http://golang.org/pkg/net/http/httptest/) package provides an easy to set up HTTP server for testing.
+The [httptest](http://golang.org/pkg/net/http/httptest/) package provides an easy to set up HTTP server for testing and a ResponseRecorder.

-I wanted to specify particular URLs, and to write tests to assert that they were called.
+I wanted something different: to specify particular URLs, and to write tests to assert that they were called.
+With the HTTP Server I couldn't specify the URL and with the ResponseRecorder I had to implement a HTTP handler, etc..

 I've used tools like [nock](https://github.com/pgte/nock), [fakeweb](https://github.com/chrisk/fakeweb), etc. in other languages and I wanted something similar.